Auction Finance

 When buying a property at auction, the first and most important rule is to stick to your budget.
 Seasoned property investors know this well, but if you’re new to buying at auction, it’s easy to get swept up in the moment.

 To accurately calculate the ceiling price for your auction purchase, you need to understand your borrowing costs.
-When you know the exact borrowing costs, you can work backwards to calculate your profit and the maximum price you should pay for the property in order for the deal to be viable.
+When you know exact borrowing costs, you can work backwards to calculate your profit and the maximum price you should pay for the property.

 If you’re sure you’ve got a deal that stacks, then lenders will see that too.
-So here are our top tips for securing auction finance:
+So here are our top tips for securing auction finance and avoiding delays:

 - Be upfront about credit issues: Tell lenders from the get-go about any previous bankruptcy, CCJs or other issues